ksator/openconfig-demo-with-juniper-devices/README.md

 ##### Ansible playbooks:
 All playbooks are named **pb.*.yml**.
 They are at the root of the repository.
-- **pb.oc.bgp.yaml** -This playbook configures the devices with Openconfig BGP.
-It also checks the new operationnal states of the configured devices.
+- **pb.oc.bgp.yaml** -This playbook use the template **bgp.j2** to render an Openconfig BGP configuration file for each device.
+It then configure the devices.
+It then checks on the configured devices if the new operationnal state is equal to the desirated/expected operationnal state.
 - **pb.rollback.yml** -This playbook rollbacks the configuration on the devices.

 ##### Ansible Inventory file: